zitcher/GoogleHashcode2020/README.md

 # Library Problem
 We recognized this problem to be a variation of the NP hard set cover problem.
 We used a version of the greedy appoximation algorithm for set cover to generate our solution and finished 370th place out of 10k+ teams.

-We believe that a far better solution can be found using linear programming and the interior point method; however, we did not have the time to write such a solution.
+We believe that a far better solution (27+ million) can be found using linear programming and the interior point method; however, we did not have the time to write such a solution.

 # Pizza Problem